Peng Ming-min: Early life and education

 After receiving his bachelor's degree, Peng went on to pursue a master's degree (LL.M.
-1953) at the Institute of Air and Space Law at the McGill University Faculty of Law, Montreal, Quebec, Canada, later a doctoral degree in law at the University of Paris in 1954.
+1953) at the Institute of Air and Space Law at the McGill University Faculty of Law in Montreal, Quebec, Canada, where he earned his LL.M. under John Cobb Cooper.
+He then completed doctoral studies in France and earned his doctoral degree in law at the University of Paris in 1954.
 During his studies, Peng wrote some of the first essays on international air law published in France, Canada and Japan.
 His publications attracted considerable international attention and distinguished Peng as a pioneer in the new field of international air law.